With mostly volunteer help the following has been accomplished to 2008:

 Failing sections of the limestone wall were rebuilt by masons who have worked on the Parliament Buildings in Ottawa.
 Lime for the mortar was created from burning the failed stone and several rotted window and door headers were replaced.

 Heritage architect Peter Stokes, who was prominent in the restoration of Victoria Hall, was commissioned to design reproduction windows, shutters, doors and roof rake and soffit details.
-(The latter to be completed when funds available)
+(The latter was completed in 2021 with funds from Heritage Canada and CMF Members and Friends.)

 Windows contracted out then installed using volunteer help.
 Enough glass 100 to 150 years old was salvaged from demolition around Cobourg to make up one third of the required glass.